top of page

 The Question No One Is Answering

-But there is no clear explanation how the therapy works.
+But there is no clear explanation of how the therapy works.
 What techniques are used?
 What is actually said in session?
-What therapeutic model is guiding the work?
+What therapeutic model guides the work?
 What mechanism is supposed to change sexual attraction?
 None of these questions are answered.
-In other words: there are goals—but no defined method.
-A task that a first year graduate student would easily be able to complete.
+In other words, there are goals—but no defined method.
+This is a task that a first-year graduate student could easily complete.
 So why can't this therapist?

 Why This Matters in Therapy